 - Web pages that, in reposting content, also infringe on the company’s logo and name.

 - For-profit domains such as course or training websites that infringe HackerRank questions to drive transactions or user signups.

 - Online content that copies the default code stubs provided with each question.

-Content from HackerRank’s question library is protected by the United States copyright and DMCA laws.
-This allows HackerRank to issue DMCA takedown notices in cases where users or websites infringed on HackerRank's copyright in violation of the fair usage doctrine.
+The United States copyright and DMCA laws protect content from HackerRank’s question library.
+This allows HackerRank to issue DMCA takedown notices where users or websites infringed on HackerRank's copyright in violation of the fair usage doctrine.
 A proactive DMCA policy is the best way to ensure that the assessments are a fair and effective way for developers to demonstrate their skills.

 HackerRank’s DMCA takedowns follow a four-step process of identification, prioritization, manual review, and communication.
 Read more on how HackerRank takes down leaked content from the web.

 - HackerRank actively monitors for leaked content by using automation to detect infringing material.

 - HackerRank then records the domain, question ID, and question creation date of each flagged URL.